V band: Wireless broadband

 Internet service providers are looking for ways to expand gigabit high-speed services to their customers.
 These can be achieved through fiber to the premises broadband network architecture, or a more affordable alternative using fixed wireless in the last mile in combination with the fiber networks in the middle mile in order to reduce the costs of trenching fiber optic cables to the users.
 In the United States and several other countries, V band is unlicensed.
 This makes V band an appealing choice to be used as fixed wireless access for gigabit services to connect to homes and businesses.
 V-band radios are available in both Point to Point (P2P) and Point to Multipoint (P2MP) configurations.

 Satellite constellations

 As of March 2017, several US, UK and Canadian companies—Boeing, SpaceX, OneWeb, Telesat, O3b Networks and Theia Holdings—have each filed with the US regulatory authorities (FCC) "plans to field constellations of V-band satellites in non-geosynchronous orbits to provide communications services", an electromagnetic spectrum that had not previously been "heavily employed for commercial communications services".

 In 2020, SpaceX was granted permission by the FCC to launch 12,000 satellites that are able to use these frequencies.

 In September 2022, Boeing launched a V-band technology demonstrator satellite known as Varuna as a rideshare payload.
-In November 2021, Boeing had obtained a FCC license to operate a 147-satellite V-band constellation, however in October 2023 Boeing had the license cancelled following a strategic business decisions not to proceed with the constellation.
+In November 2021, Boeing had obtained a FCC license to operate a 147-satellite V-band constellation, however in October 2023 Boeing had the license cancelled following a strategic business decision not to proceed with the constellation.